ravinderk/WP-Realtime-Notify/README.md

 WP-Realtime-Notify
 ==================

-Show notifications to visiters when post publish
+Show notifications to visiters when post publish in near realtime

 Requirements
 ============